• Skip to primary navigation

 What I didn’t expect was how becoming a mother would awaken the parts of me still aching from childhood—the part that craved attention, safety, and love; the part that learned to be anxious, to please, to tiptoe around others’ feelings to avoid disapproval.

-For years, I’ve carried a quiet, heavy resentment—for all the moments I felt unseen, unheard, or unloved.
-It wasn’t just about isolated incidents; it was the accumulation of years spent feeling like my emotions, needs, and wants didn’t matter.
-That rejection lived in my body, shaping how I saw myself.
+For years, I carried a quiet resentment—for all the moments I felt unseen, unheard, or unloved.
+It wasn’t just about isolated incidents; it was the accumulation of years spent feeling like my emotions, needs, and wants were less important than everyone's else.
+That rejection lived deep in my body, shaping how I saw myself.

 Lessons in Love, Acceptance, and Setting Boundaries as a Mom